Hello, this is HDC, a consulting company specializing in AM solutions.

 Through this 100% efficient use of materialsYou can do it.

-On the other hand, powder-based processes Material waste rate ranges from 30% to 50% There are many cases where this happens, and there is a big difference in terms of economy and efficiency.
+On the other hand, powder-based processes From 30% to 50% of material waste Since it occurs frequently, there is a significant difference in terms of economic feasibility and efficiency.

 Pipe Manifold by DMZ Engineering

-Meltio's The laser process creates a very dense heat affected zone (HAZ).Thus, heat transfer to the lower layer of the molten pool or surrounding area is minimized.
+Meltio's Laser processes generate a very dense heat-affected zone (HAZ).Therefore, heat transfer to the layer below the molten pool or surrounding areas is minimized.

-Because of this The microstructure of the printed parts is more robust and uniform.Thus, superior quality in terms of strength and durability can be secured.
+Due to this The microstructure of the printed parts is more robust and uniformTherefore, excellent quality can be secured in terms of strength and durability.

-Meltio's LMD process is Precise control to ensure that the wire enters the molten pool coaxiallydo.
+Meltio's LMD process is Precisely control the wire to enter the molten pool coaxially.do.

-The wire is Melting at the point of contact with the substrateAnd because it melts regardless of the material flow, Stable and controlled processThis is possible.
+The wire Melting at the point of contact with the substrateAnd because it melts regardless of material flow stable and controlled processThis is possible.

 also, Advanced feedback systemBy implementing Maintain consistent process qualityYou can do it.